kumaramar9993/customer-experience-analyzer/README.md

 ![alt text](https://cdn.timesbull.com/wp-content/uploads/2024/02/PhonePe-and-Google-Pay-jpg.webp)

 > [!CAUTION]
-> The aim of this content is to illustrate the capabilities of NLP and Generative AI, along with identifying common challenges in payment applications.
-It is intended solely for. academic and research purposes and should not be used for making business decisions.
+> This content aims to illustrate the capabilities of NLP and Generative AI, along with identifying common challenges in payment applications.
+It is intended solely for academic and research purposes and should not be used for making business decisions.

 #### [PhonePe](https://www.phonepe.com/)